 - About 360 employees from over 30 countries.

 - The Member and Co-operating States of ECMWF are the principal source of finance for the Centre, with contributions totalling £43.5 million in 2018.

 - External organisations support both core research and the complementary goals of the Centre.
 In 2018 their funding totalled £55.5 million, while revenue from sales of data and products provided additional income of over £9.5 million.

 - The sponsorship department in the UK Government for ECMWF is the Department for Business, Energy and Industrial Strategy (BEIS).

-- Twice daily forecasts are produced for weather services and businesses.
+- Forecasts are produced four times per day for weather services and commercial customers.

-- Commercial licences held by customers in over 30 countries.
+- Commercial licences are held by customers in over 30 countries.

 - ECMWF uses advanced computer modelling techniques to analyse observations and predict future weather.

 - ECMWF routinely processes data from around 90 satellite data products as part of its operational daily data assimilation and monitoring activities.
 A total of 40 million observations are processed and used daily; the vast majority of these are satellite measurements, but ECMWF also benefits from all available observations from non-satellite sources, including surface-based and aircraft reports.

 - ECMWF has research partnerships with national meteorological services of the Member States and Co-operating States.